alazaroc/blog-web-code/_posts/en/2025-11-27-how-to-buy-a-domain-and-migrate-it-to-amazon-route-53.md

 ## Conclusion

-Once you have your domain managed in Route 53 and a valid ACM certificate, connecting AWS services to your custom domain becomes very straightforward.
+Once you have your domain managed in Amazon Route 53 and a valid ACM certificate, connecting AWS services to your custom domain becomes very straightforward.

 In this guide we used a static site in S3 and a CloudFront distribution, but you can reuse the same domain and certificate for many other services: